Greater St. Louis Area Council: Parent N' Pal

 A short program lasting about 22 hours that provides a brief introduction to outdoor Scout camping for Cub Scouts and an adult partner.
 Held twice every summer at all of the camps at the Ranch.
 Held once a summer at Camp Lewallen.

 National Youth Leadership Training (NYLT)

 A week long training program six weeks out of every summer by the Council Training Department.
 It is based on a national syllabus.
-Starting in the summer of 2012 it began being held at Camp Sakima.

 Ranger program

 A traditional program for older Scouts, the Ranger program gets Scouts deep into the backwoods of the undeveloped east side of the property.
 Scouts are given the opportunity to see parts of the property that they would never get to see, all the while participating in a mountain man style program.
 Scouts may expect to stay at a new campsite each night and construct a different shelter daily.
 Activities may include blacksmithing, black-powder rifle shooting, tomahawk throwing, candle making, canoeing, swimming, a Native American-style sweat lodge, fishing, hiking, and many other activities.
 Scouts who attend the Ranger program learn leadership and team-building skills by working together throughout the week to overcome obstacles.